riccardodivirgilio/rdvhome/knowledge/NAS.md

 **DNS-01 via DigitalOcean**, one per host; copy `meta` from an existing `certificate` row for a new one.
-Each service is a proxy host `<svc>.impazzito.it` with a **UniFi static-dns A record → `10.10.6.15`** (nas, nginx, files, jellyfin, radarr, sonarr, prowlarr, bazarr, qbittorrent, x).
+Each service is a proxy host `<svc>.impazzito.it` with a **UniFi static-dns A record → `10.10.6.15`** (nas, nginx, files, jellyfin, radarr, sonarr, prowlarr, bazarr, qbittorrent, x, ig).

 NPM forwards to the host via upstream **`internal.impazzito.it:<port>`** — **not** `localhost`, because NPM is containerized (localhost = the container, not the NAS host).
 So `internal` must